 One of the smallest baleen or filter feeding whales.
 Minke numbers are still quite healthy due to whalers concentrating on larger, more profitable species.

-Minkes are still hunted for "scientific" reasons by Japan, though large quantities of the meat turns up in very expensive restaurants.
+Minkes are still hunted for "scientific" reasons by Japan, and large quantities of the meat turns up in expensive restaurants.

 Fin whale